aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    export EKSA_LICENSE='my-license-here'
    ```

-1. Create a management cluster
+1. Create a management or standalone cluster

-   After you have created your `eksa-mgmt-cluster.yaml` and set your credential environment variables, you will be ready to create a management cluster:
+   After you have created your `eksa-mgmt-cluster.yaml` and set your credential environment variables, you will be ready to create the cluster:
    ```bash
    eksctl anywhere create cluster -f eksa-mgmt-cluster.yaml
    ```

-1. Once the management cluster is created you can use it with the generated `KUBECONFIG` file in your local directory:
+1. Once the cluster is created you can use it with the generated `KUBECONFIG` file in your local directory:

    ```bash
    export KUBECONFIG=${PWD}/${CLUSTER_NAME}/${CLUSTER_NAME}-eks-a-cluster.kubeconfig
    ```
-1. Check the management cluster nodes:
+1. Check the cluster nodes:

    To check that the cluster completed, list the machines to see the control plane, etcd, and worker nodes: